In October 2012, I won the prestigious Craig Roseneder

 The cable cars of San Francisco are very unique and still in use today.
 It seemed like mostly tourists going for a joy ride but still a lot of city commuters use this form of public transport.

 Of course we hopped on for a ride.
 We qued up at the Fisherman's Wharf end of town for about 90 minutes for a trip into the business district of town.
 Cable cars are not like our trams which can be driven from either end.
 Cable cars always have to face the right direction so that the cable man is at the front and the brake man is at the back.
 There is a turntable at either end of the track so the cable cars can be turned around 180 degrees.
+The cable man and the brake man get off once the car is on the turntable and push it around by hand.

 There are rules about hanging off the side and getting on and off while the car is still in motion.
 Talk about rules are made to be broken as quite the opposite seemed to happen.

+There are some very steep inclines and it appears that the cable cars actually stop in the middle of a cross road intersection so they can get started again.
 In one instance all passengers had to get off and walk to the other side of the intersection as the hill was too steep to get the car rolling again.
 The cable man said that he would have just burnt the clutch out on the cable mechanism if he tried to get started again.

 The picture on the right shows the view from the top of the hill back down into Fisherman's Wharf.
 Alcatraz can just be seen above the roof of the cable car.